Frequently asked questions about Alexander Technique

 No, there aren't any exercises, but it's important you apply what you learn in lessons to your everyday life.
 A useful skill to cultivate is that of Active Rest.
+(To find out more, come for a taster lesson or attend one of my workshops.)
 Do this for a few minutes every day and notice the benefits.

 Is it suitable for children?

 Yes it is!
-There's a website all about how Alexander Technique is used in education in the UK.
 I trained with The Developing Self to teach children and young people.
 Some children even have private lessons, although this tends to be because they play a musical instrument or face a particular problem.